AKASHAorg/blog.akasha.world/_posts/2017-01-16-into-the-ether.md

 ![AKASHA]({{ site.baseurl }}/content/images/2_intro_akasha.jpg)

-*Note that the downloading links have been updated with the latest 0.5.0 release, [Seeking Whispers](http://blog.akasha.world/2017/02/23/seeking-whispers/) (February 23rd 2017)
+**Note that the downloading links have been updated with the latest 0.5.1 release, Akashic Mendings (March 2nd 2017)*

 ----